informalsystems/multisig/README.md

 High Priority

+- move to cobra (whoops!).
+UX showstoppers in urfave:
+    - flags have to come before args ?! see https://github.com/urfave/cli/issues/427
+- made config globally accessible eg. in `~/.multisig/config.toml`
 - add denoms to chains and have `generate` validate txs are using correct denoms
 - `generate` should require confirmation when pushing a new file if there is already data there